mhamilt/Audio-Unit-V3-Templates/AudioUnitV3Standalone/README.md

 ![Bridge](images/bridge-header.png)

 All that should need to be changed are the FilterDSPFile contents and the Nib to match your parameters.

+This is a very stripped back version of the Apple Example in order to de-mystify what is going on.
+Look at `SimplePlayEngine.swift` and the function `selectAudioUnitWithComponentDescription` for loading the audio unit.
+Actual loading of Audio unit take place starting line 479.

 ---